Atelier User Guide

 The backup includes:

-- SQLite database — all app definitions, chat history, build records, settings, Nova memory, and events.
+- SQLite database — all app definitions, build records, settings, Nova memory, and events.

-- Gitea repositories — the generated source code for every app.
+- Gitea repositories — the source code for every app.

 Restoring from a Backup